bmtavares/isel-ls/docs/ReadMe.md

 * [As a JSON file](../open-api.json)
 * [As a Postman documentation webpage](https://documenter.getpostman.com/view/26358395/2s93RRvsbv)

-Certain endpoints require authorization using a token key to ensure secure access.
+Certain endpoints require authorization using a bearer token to ensure secure access and identification.

 ### Request Details